hashgraph/hedera-services/platform-sdk/base-apps/swirlds-base-sample/README.md

 ## To Be Included

 1. change log4j to swirlds-logging
-2. creating a container for the java application in docker compose. use an internal network.
-3. add loki and elasticsearch for logging
+2. add loki and elasticsearch for logging

 ## Contributors